gamekingga/BigNumber-Implementation/README.md

 # BigNumber-Implementation
-For the purpose of implementing Cryptography method.\n All of the calculation is based on base-16.
+For the purpose of implementing Cryptography method.

+All of the calculation is based on base-16.